Special Operations Craft – Riverine

+Design

 Designed for speed and tight turns, the SOC-R's V-shape belly allows the boat to skate along the surface, with relatively little drag on the hull.
 There is no hanging rudder or propeller blades to snag on submerged roots and rocks.

 The SOC-R's five weapon mounts provide a 360-degree field of fire.
 The aft-mounted .50 cal covers the boat crew as they leave the shore after an extraction.

 The SOC-R and its tractor and trailer fits aboard C-130 or larger aircraft.

 The craft can also be slung under an Army MH-47 helicopter using the MEATS system, which allows Combatant-Craft Crewmen to fast-rope from the helicopter onto the craft during insertion and climb a ladder from the boat to the helicopter during extraction.